Rate-Splitting Multiple Access for Integrated Sensing and Communications: A First Experimental Study

 In Definition~\ref{def:isac_perf_region}, the sensing metric -- ${\sf SNR}_{\rm rad}(\nbP)$ -- is straightforward to evaluate using measurement data (see \ref{eq:radarSNR}).
 However, to evaluate ${\sf SNR}_{\rm rad}(\nbP)$ in a simulation setting, we need to make several (potentially unrealistic) assumptions regarding the radar return (extent of signal attenuation, clutter etc.) which we wish to avoid.
 Hence, we use $G_0(\nbP)$, which is proportional to ${\sf SNR}_{\rm rad}(\nbP)$, as the sensing metric for the simulated RSMA ISAC performance region. \end{ndef}

-Ideally, the simulated RSMA ISAC performance region should be a good proxy for the \emph{true} performance region -- in particular, the precoder parameters corresponding to the RSMA/SDMA boundaries should have similar values over both regions; this then yields a smaller set of ``well-chosen" parameter values that can be used for measuring RSMA and SDMA ISAC performance. { \begin{nrem}[On Simulation Purpose and Practical Role] The simulation results in Fig.~\ref{fig:sim} are intended to reveal the ISAC performance trade-off regions between sensing and communication under different power allocation settings and priority settings.
+Ideally, the simulated RSMA ISAC performance region should be a good proxy for the \emph{true} performance region -- in particular, the precoder parameters corresponding to the RSMA/SDMA boundaries should have similar values over both regions; this then yields a smaller set of ``well-chosen" parameter values that can be used for measuring RSMA and SDMA ISAC performance.

+\begin{nrem}[On Simulation Purpose and Practical Role] The simulation results in Fig.~\ref{fig:sim} are intended to reveal the ISAC performance trade-off regions between sensing and communication under different power allocation settings and priority settings.
 Specifically, the goal is to identify the boundary points and the boundary-achieving parameter configurations that characterize the performance limits of RSMA ISAC and SDMA ISAC.
 This approach provides guidance on selecting parameter configurations that minimise the number of measurements required in the experimental study.

 These results are not designed for direct comparison with radar SNR values, as doing so would require detailed modelling of target reflection loss, system noise sources, and environmental effects, which are difficult to quantify precisely.